Maintaining Maintenance and Our Sanity in the Current Climate

 It is important that the Body Corporate ensures that the strata by-laws are relevant and necessary for their purpose of providing a harmonious living environment.
 Things that can affect their relevance and therefore possibly require changes to be made are:

-Making sure they are relevant will help residents support the body corporate rules and make them more likely to adhere to them.
+Making sure they are relevant will help residents support the body corporate law and rules and make them more likely to adhere to them.

 Ace Body Corporate Managers are always ready to assist you should you have any concerns or questions about the body corporate by-laws in your complex.